BeaconCMS/beacon/guides/your-first-site.md

 The `beacon.install` generator will change and create some files for you but the most important configuration at this point is adjusting the Repo credentials since Beacon requires a database to store site data.

-Look for the config `config :beacon, Beacon.Repo` in the files `config/dev.exs` and `config/prod.exs` to adjust the database configuration to your environment.
+Look for the config `config :beacon, Beacon.Repo` in the file `config/dev.exs` to adjust the database configuration to your environment.

 ## Acessing LiveAdmin to manage your site